jamesls/fakeredis/README.rst

    deleted or renamed during iteration.
 They also won't necessarily iterate in the same chunk sizes or the same order as redis.

+8. DUMP/RESTORE will not return or expect data in the RDB format.
+Instead the `pickle` module is used to mimic an opaque and non-standard format.
+   **WARNING**: Do not use RESTORE with untrusted data, as a malicious pickle can execute arbitrary code.

 Contributing
 ============